 Can an applicant be given a job if convictions are disclosed?

-Unless there is a legislative bar, a conviction should not automatically disqualify anyone.
-You should consider any conviction disclosed in terms of its relevancy to the post in question.
+Unless there is a bar, a conviction should not automatically disqualify an individual.
+An employer should consider if a conviction is relevant to the post.